 Capital gains and other taxes upon the re-sale of real estate

-Many countries restrict outbound capital movements and the tax authorities in most cases insist on accurate reporting of their taxpayers' worldwide assets and income.
-However, well-known artists, celebrities or others may prefer to maintain confidentiality not for tax reasons, but because of security and privacy concerns.
-These and other factors heighten the sensitivity of many clients to maintaining confidentiality in their international real-estate holdings.
-Unfortunately, many countries make it increasingly difficult or even impossible to structure foreign real-estate ownership in a confidential manner without creating undesirable tax consequences.
+Many countries restrict outbound capital movements, and the tax authorities in most cases insist on accurate reporting of their taxpayers' worldwide assets and income.
+However, well-known artists, celebrities, or others may prefer to maintain confidentiality not for tax reasons but due to security and privacy concerns.
+These and other factors heighten the sensitivity of many clients to maintaining confidentiality in their international real estate holdings.
+Unfortunately, many countries make it increasingly difficult or even impossible to structure foreign real estate ownership in a confidential manner without creating undesirable tax consequences.

-By acquiring real estate in a particular country one does not usually also acquire the right to reside there.
+By acquiring real estate in a particular country, one does not usually also acquire the right to reside there.
 While many countries place no restrictions on foreigners to buy real estate, immigration restrictions do apply.
-So even if you own a house in Florida, for example, you would not necessarily be guaranteed access to the United States.
-Indeed, it could even be deemed, in conjunction with other factors, that you had immigrant intent and you could be denied entry to the U.S. on such grounds at a future visit.
+Even if you own a house in Florida, for example, you would not necessarily be guaranteed access to the USA.
+Indeed, it could even be deemed, in conjunction with other factors, that you had immigrant intent and you could be denied entry to the country on such grounds at a future visit.
 Citizens of certain countries may also face strict visa requirements and consequently suffer restricted travel opportunities and flexibility due to political circumstances.
-But nationals of Western European countries, the United States, Canada or Japan for example, whose passports usually allow them easy access to many countries, can suddenly also find it impossible to obtain visas due to temporary travel restrictions applied during periods of trade sanctions or other economic or political disturbances.
+Nationals of Canada, Japan, the USA, and Western European countries for example, whose passports usually allow them easy access to many countries, can suddenly also find it impossible to obtain visas due to temporary travel restrictions applied during periods of trade sanctions or other economic or political disturbances.

 Personal tax liability and residence for tax purposes

-Care must be taken as to the length of time spent in the country where the holiday home is situated, and also to ensure that the holiday home does not constitute the main centre of one's life, unless of course one wishes to become tax resident there.
-Depending on the country of habitual residence, applicable double taxation treaties, the client's nationality and other factors, mere physical presence in the foreign holiday home may lead to undesirable personal tax consequences.
+Care must be taken as to the length of time spent in the country where the holiday home is situated and to ensure that the holiday home does not constitute the main center of one's life, unless of course one wishes to become tax resident there.
+Depending on the country of habitual residence, applicable double taxation treaties, the client's nationality, and other factors such as mere physical presence in the foreign holiday home may lead to undesirable personal tax consequences.